 Christmas music!
 What’s your take?
-Do you have a favorite Christmas album?
+Do you have a favorite Christmas Carol or a Christmas album?
 Do you listen to the holiday station on the radio?
 Do you start playing Christmas songs on Thanksgiving Day and keep the music going till New Year’s Day?
 And if you don’t celebrate Christmas, what is it like having every almost every shop and restaurant in the country play seasonal music all month long?

 As you can guess, I woke up today thinking about Christmas Carols.
 My very favorite of the Christmas hymns is Oh Come All Ye Faithful.
 I like that it’s an invitation, and I love the line about “Oh come let us adore Him.”
 That’s how I feel about new babies in general — my instinct is to visit a new baby just so we can oooh and aaah over her.
 (Wow!
 A brand new human!
 A new life!
 It’s endlessly miraculous!).
 I guess the lyrics just resonate with my life experience.

 As far as non-hymn holiday songs go, my favorite is probably Come On!
 Let’s Boogey to the Elf Dance! by Sufjan Stevens.
 I like the portrait it paints of an American Family Christmas — that funny familiar mix of Santa and the manger.
 And it’s lots of fun to sing as a group too.